MinimumLaw/ravion-uboot/doc/usage/environment.rst

 is easier to maintain.
 The distro-board script still requires the old-style environments, so use :doc:`/develop/bootstd/index` instead.

+If both the text-based environment file and the old-style C environment are defined, the variables from the old-style C environment will override those set in the text-based environment file.

 List of environment variables
 -----------------------------